fastoch/Networking/Basics.md

 - 192.168.0.0 /16

 All other IPs are **public**.

+>[!note]
-RFC = Request For Comments = standards that describe how certain Internet technologies work.
+>RFC = Request For Comments = standards that describe how certain Internet technologies work.

 ---